CyberdineDevelopment/Developer-Kit/src/FractalDataWorks.Services/README.md

 # FractalDataWorks.Services

-🚧 **IN PROGRESS** - Enhanced Enum Type Factories implementation in progress
+✅ **STABLE** - Complete Enhanced Enum Type Factories implementation with service discovery and registration

 Service patterns and base implementations for the FractalDataWorks framework.
 This package provides the consolidated service and message infrastructure, including service abstractions, base classes, and message types that simplify service development with built-in validation, logging, and error handling.